ChrisPenner/ChrisPenner.github.io/site/drafts/arrow-effects.md

          in mean ||| friendly
 ```

 Notice again, this version is actually more expressive than the Selective Applicative version,
 it actually greets the user by the name they provided, how kind.

+I'll elide the edits to the mermaid renderer, Branch is very similar to the implementation of Parallel.

 Let's make a mermaid chart like before: